CarolDianeHA/holbertonschool-simple_shell/README.md

 * Unix shell
 * Thompson shell
 * Ken Thompson
-* Everything you need to know to start coding your own shell
-* Team work
-* Github contribution

 ## Output

-* Unless specified otherwise, your program must have the exact same output as `sh` (`/bin/sh`) as well as the exact same error output.
+* Unless specified otherwise, this program must have the exact same output as `sh` (`/bin/sh`) as well as the exact same error output.
 * The only difference is when you print an error, the name of the program must be equivalent to your `argv[0]` (See below)

 Example of error with `sh`: